Ebbitt Room

 The town's Victorian preservation status means development is constrained, which has kept Cape May from the resort homogenization that erased the character of comparable shore towns along the Jersey and Delaware coasts.
 That constraint is an asset for restaurants: the built environment stays interesting, and the visitor demographic skews toward people who chose Cape May deliberately rather than defaulting to it.
 That audience sustains a kitchen with ambition.

 For kitchens that have built comparable reputations through serious sourcing programs in smaller or secondary markets, The Wolf's Tailor in Denver, Oyster Oyster in Washington, D.C., and ITAMAE in Miami all demonstrate that the sourcing-led model holds across different regional contexts.
 Atelier Moessmer Norbert Niederkofler in Brunico takes the same logic to an extreme in the South Tyrolean Alps.
 And at the technical peak of American seafood cooking, Le Bernardin in New York City and Emeril's in New Orleans represent the formal tradition that smaller coastal rooms like the Ebbitt Room are in dialogue with, even if at a different price point and scale.
-Meanwhile, Atomix in New York City demonstrates how a focused sourcing philosophy can carry a kitchen to the leading of its competitive tier regardless of cuisine category.
+Meanwhile, Atomix in New York City demonstrates how a focused sourcing philosophy can carry a kitchen to the best of its competitive tier regardless of cuisine category.

 Planning a Visit